 In moderation, the health benefits of certain fruits can outweigh the downsides of sugar and fructose.
 And all fruits are far better than processed foods for an occasional treat.

-Here are the top 12 fruits that fit into a keto diet perfectly:
+Here are the top 12 “keto fruits” that fit into a keto diet:

 Lemon wedges or lemon juice are delicious in water or other beverages.
-Lemon is a good source of ascorbic acid (natural vitamin C), aids digestion, prevents kidney stones, and even freshens your breath.
+Lemon is a good source of ascorbic acid (natural vitamin C), prevents kidney stones[*], and even freshens your breath.

 Avocados are a fruit, not a vegetable.
 They contain more potassium than bananas and they’re loaded with healthy fats, fiber, and phytonutrients like beta-sitosterol, lutein, and zeaxanthin.